fluent/fluentd-docker-image/README.md

 Latest version of `vX.Y` Fluentd branch.

-`A` will be incremented when image has breaking changes.
+`A` will be incremented when image has major changes.

 #### `vX.Y.Z-A.B`

 Concrete `vX.Y.Z` version of Fluentd.

-`A` will be incremented when image has breaking changes.
+`A` will be incremented when image has major changes.
-`B` will be incremented when image has non-breaking changes, e.g. library update or bug fixes.
+`B` will be incremented when image has small changes, e.g. library update or bug fixes.

 #### `onbuild` included tag